12 Signs to Know if Your Phone is Hacked

 Hackers may steal your passwords when your phone gets hacked.
 Using the same old passwords is risky, so changing your phone password for all accounts connected to your phone is better.
 Make sure you create strong and unique passwords, and if you feel that creating and remembering too many passwords is difficult and you can’t do it, use the best password managers.

 If the cybercriminals have installed malware or any other tracking software on your device, you can remove it by resetting your phone.
-However, doing so might cause them to lose all their data, like contacts, photos, notes, and files.
+However, doing so might cause you to lose all the data, like contacts, photos, notes, and files.
 That’s why it is essential to back up the data on your device.

-Android and iPhone users have to follow different steps to reset their devices.
-Below is the breakdown of these steps that helps a user reset their phone.
+Android and iPhone users must follow different steps to reset their devices.
+Below is a breakdown of the steps that help a user reset their phone.

 To remove data from your Android phone, you can reset your phone to factory settings, also called hard resets.
-A factory reset deletes all files stored on your phone, including the entire data, and returns the device to factory settings.
+A factory reset deletes all files stored on your phone, including all data, and returns the device to factory settings.
 The steps for factory reset are as follows:

 These steps are for Android devices that run on version 5 or above.
 If you use Android version 5 or below, then here are the steps as below: